 United States veterans comprise 10-20% of Commonwealth Land Trust’s supportive housing population.
 Like other supportive housing residents, they may be struggling with physical disabilities, mental health challenges, addictions, HIV/AIDS, and histories of chronic homelessness.
 The success of CLT’s veteran clients, over 95% of whom remain in permanent housing, is a testament to the effectiveness of housing paired with on-site supportive services.

 Please click on the link below to learn about Russell, a formerly homeless United States veteran who is thriving in permanent housing.

 VETERAN HOMELESSNESS STATISTICS

-In November 2009, the U.S. Department of Veterans Affairs pledged to end homelessness by 2014.[iii]
+In November 2009, the U.S. Department of Veterans Affairs pledged to end homelessness by 2014.[i]
 This undertaking is both challenging and important as 1/3 of homeless adult men are veterans and many more are at risk of becoming homeless.
 In 2011, 1.4 million veterans were living below the poverty line and 800,000 were jobless.
-The stagnant economy has had a deleterious effect on veterans’ employment.
-Historically, many veterans have found work in manufacturing and construction, industries that were devastated by the recent economic recession.
-Veterans of the Iraq and Afghanistan wars face particularly bleak job prospects with a 37.9% unemployment rate among veterans ages 18-24.[iv]
+Veterans of the Iraq and Afghanistan wars face particularly bleak job prospects with a 37.9% unemployment rate among veterans ages 18-24.[ii]